memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 This article is part of an article _series_.
 In case you haven't read the previous articles, please go ahead and have a look.
 The [first article]({% post_url 2024-01-10-practical_zephyr_basics %}) explains the required installation steps, and we'll follow along with our running UART example from the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}).
 If you're already familiar with Zephyr and have a working installation at hand, it should be easy enough for you to follow along with your own setup and without reading the previous articles.

-> **Note:** A full example application including all the devicetree source files that we'll see throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).
+> **Note:** A full example application including all the Devicetree source files that we'll see throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).

 We'll again be using the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) as a reference and explore its files in Zephyr, but you can follow along with any target - even virtual ones.

 A short heads-up: We will _not_ define our own, custom _board_, and we will _not_ describe memory layouts.
 Those are more advanced topics and go beyond this series.
-With this article, we just want to have a detailed look and familiarize ourselves with devicetree and the syntax of its input files.
+With this article, we just want to have a detailed look and familiarize ourselves with Devicetree and the syntax of its input files.

-## What's a _devicetree_?
+## What's a _Devicetree_?

-Let's first deal with the terminology: In simple words, the _devicetree_ is a tree data structure that you provide to describe your hardware.
+Let's first deal with the terminology: In simple words, the _Devicetree_ is a tree data structure that you provide to describe your hardware.
 Each _node_ describes one _device_, e.g., the UART peripheral that we used for logging via `printk` in the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}).
 Except for the root note, each node has exactly one parent, thus the term device*tree*.

-Devicetree files use their own _Devicetree Source (DTS) format_, defined in the [official devicetree specification](https://www.devicetree.org/specifications/).
-For certain file types (bindings) used by _devicetree_, Zephyr uses yet another file format - but fear not, it simply replaces the _DTS format_ with simple `.yaml` files.
-We'll cover _bindings_ in the next article, so for now we'll just focus on devicetree source files.
-There are also some subtle differences between the official devicetree specification and the way it is used in Zephyr, but we'll touch up on that throughout this article.
+Devicetree files use their own _Devicetree Source (DTS) format_, defined in the [official Devicetree specification](https://www.devicetree.org/specifications/).
+For certain file types (bindings) used by _Devicetree_, Zephyr uses yet another file format - but fear not, it simply replaces the _DTS format_ with simple `.yaml` files.
+We'll cover _bindings_ in the next article, so for now we'll just focus on Devicetree source files.
+There are also some subtle differences between the official Devicetree specification and the way it is used in Zephyr, but we'll touch up on that throughout this article.

-The build system takes the _devicetree_ specification and feeds it to its own compiler, which - in the case of Zephyr - generates `C` macros that are in turn used by Zephyr's device drivers.
+The build system takes the _Devicetree_ specification and feeds it to its own compiler, which - in the case of Zephyr - generates `C` macros that are in turn used by Zephyr's device drivers.
 For all the readers coming straight from Linux - yes, this approach is a little different than what you're used to, but we'll get to that.

 The following is a snippet of [Nordic's](https://www.nordicsemi.com/) _Devicetree Source Include_ file of their nRF52840 SoC: